-Work is Ponds Age Miracle?
+What Is Ponds Age Miracle?

-It has been 162 years since Theron T. Pond, a Utica, New York pharmacist unveiled his witch-hazel based product, Pond’s Golden Treasure.
+It has been 162 years since Theron T. Pond, a Utica, New York pharmacist unveiled his witch-hazel-based product, Pond’s Golden Treasure.
 As the success of the brand’s flagship product grew, additional products were introduced in accordance with Pond’s mission to “deliver products that make a real difference to women’s skin and the way they live their lives”.

-By 1920, Pond’s had demonstrated its staying power in endorsements from many of New York society’s beautiful faces.
+By 1920, Ponds had demonstrated its staying power in endorsements from many of New York society’s beautiful faces.
 It earned the reputation for products that understood women’s beauty practices and requirements.
 Pond’s evolution includes a broadening international reach with the merger between them and Chesebrough Manufacturing and later Unilever’s purchase of Chesebrough-Pond’s in 1987.
 As women’s needs and expectations changed so did Pond’s.
 The company’s use of Alpha Hydroxy Acids crowned it the frontrunner for anti-aging.
 Despite the growth in focus and company reach, Pond’s commitment to improving women’s lives has not changed.

 The Ponds.com website, dressed in Pond’s iconic pink and white color scheme and product carousel, implies a true official Internet presence for a company with over a century in the industry.
-However, a few clicks around only delivers disappointment and a true lack of evolution into the information age as the products, Pond’s feature, glossary and contest links only lead to very basic information.
+However, a few clicks around only delivers disappointment and a true lack of evolution into the information age as the products, Pond’s feature, glossary, and contest links only lead to very basic information.
 In fact, the products page barely touches the surface of all the company offers currently available.
-Needless to say, the site doesn’t provide clinical trial information or results photos.
+Needless to say, the site doesn’t provide clinical trial information or results from photos.
 Reference to the history of neither the company nor the Pond’s institute is available.
 For a full recount of the Pond’s history, a visit to Unilever.com is required.

-Benefits of Ponds Age Miracle
+Pros and Cons of Ponds Age Miracle

 - Users appear to experience some signs of effectiveness in 7 days.